JoelDoerfel/google-fitbit-autosave/README.md

 I fell in love with my Fitbit again after I started collecting granular intraday heartrate data.
 Now I not only enjoy the device and standard data visualizations from fitbit.com and the fitbit app, but also I get to play around with some pretty detailed data!

-The path to full functionality here was a hybrid of (1) Simon Bromberg's code, (2) Jozef Jarosciak guide (helps avoid an important pitfall in Bromberg's ReadMe file), and (3) a bit of code I wrote myself (autosave functionality).
+The path to full functionality here was a hybrid of (1) Simon Bromberg's code, (2) Jozef Jarosciak's guide (helps avoid an important pitfall in Bromberg's ReadMe file), and (3) a bit of code I wrote myself (autosave functionality).

 In large part, the following guide is an adaptation of Jozef Jorosciak's excellent tutorial here: https://www.joe0.com/2017/03/18/how-to-sync-fitbit-data-to-google-spreadsheet, although I've found that heartrate.gs works better than intraday.gs.